 Ack!
 My Satin is Melted!

-Next, they add humectants which attract water from the environment and in deeper levels of the skin.
+Next, they add humectants that attract water from the environment and in deeper levels of the skin.
 Glycerin and propylene glycol are commonly used humectants.
 And to top it off, emollients or alcohol is added.
 Yeah!
-So we have water, carcinogens and flammable chemical compounds that make up most of the moisturizers you can buy to spread all over your skin.
+So we have water, carcinogens, and flammable chemical compounds that make up most of the moisturizers you can buy to spread all over your skin.

 This is not a bad thing, it happens to be quite the opposite and easy to fix.
 If your Satin melts just give it a shake and pop it in the freezer for 30-60 min.
 Voila!
 It is back to being hard.
 Once it’s been hardened you will want to keep it at room temperature or store in the fridge.
 We understand that melting Satin is not ideal, but we promise it’s far better than rubbing chemicals and carcinogens all over your skin!

 Tara Raj, CPC, ACC, CNWC